AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50478-database-rollback-command-for-case-when-db-dump-contains-triggers-and-delimiter-sql-command.md

 ---
-title: ACSD-50478:Database rollback command for a case when the DB dump contains triggers and a delimiter SQL command
+title: "ACSD-50478: JS issue for rollback action in backups grid and database rollback command"
-description: Apply the ACSD-50478 patch to fix the Adobe Commerce issue where database rollback command for a case when the DB dump contains triggers and a delimiter SQL command
+description: Apply the ACSD-50478 patch to fix the JS issue for the rollback action in the backups grid and the database rollback command for a case when the DB dump contains triggers and a *delimiter* SQL command.
 ---

+# ACSD-50478: JS issue for rollback action in backups grid and database rollback command
-# ACSD-50478:Database rollback command for a case when the DB dump contains triggers and a delimiter SQL command

-The ACSD-XXX patch solves/fixes the issue where ....
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) xxx is installed.
-The patch ID is ACSD-XXX.
-Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce xxx. (this is optional if the issue really was fixed).
+The ACSD-50478 patch fixes the JS issue for the rollback action in the backups grid and the database rollback command for a case when the DB dump contains triggers and a *delimiter* SQL command.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
+The patch ID is ACSD-50478.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce on-premises xxx
-* Adobe Commerce on cloud infrastructure xxx or
-* Adobe Commerce (all deployment methods) xxx
+* Adobe Commerce (all deployment methods) 2.4.3-p1

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce on-premises xxx
-* Adobe Commerce on cloud infrastructure xxx or
-* Adobe Commerce (all deployment methods) xxx
+* Adobe Commerce (all deployment methods) 2.4.0 - 2.4.4-p4

 >[!NOTE]
 >